hackerb9/vt340test/regis/faketextcolor.md

 Side note: The mysterious number `0642` is actually offset directions for the `V` (vector) operator.
 Here is the compass rose showing what each number means.
-The global setting `W(M20)` changed the Writing Multiplier is 20 pixels per step, instead of one.
+The global setting `W(M20)` changed the default Writing Multiplier to 20 pixels per step, instead of one.

 <br/>